My Interview on the Pacific Northwest Cryptococcus Outbreak on SCPR

 ABOUT THE AUTHOR(S)

-Jennifer Frazer is an AAAS Science Journalism Award-winning science writer.
-She has degrees in biology, plant pathology/mycology, and science writing, and has spent many happy hours studying life in situ.
+Jennifer Frazer, an AAAS Science Journalism Award–winning science writer, authored The Artful Amoeba blog for Scientific American.
+She has degrees in biology, plant pathology and science writing.